area9innovation/flow9/tools/gringo/readme.md

 See `gringo.gringo` for the real grammar.

-We might consider to add:

-		| term(13) ":" type		// Type annotation

 ## Semantics

 A gringo program takes a string, and produces a sequence of events based on a stack-based action semantics.
 It will call the events as a stack of matched strings and operations from unquotes.
-This can be used to construct an AST or a post-fix forth style program that builds an AST.
+This can be used to construct an AST or a post-fix Forth style program that builds an AST.

 ## Handling precedence and associativity